Last Updated on March 16, 2021

 Softener Size & Capacity

 However, Northstar is suitable for a small household with low to moderately hard water.
 This is because Northstar models typically deal with 22,090, 31,300, 35,600 grain capacities.
-Meanwhile Fleck softeners tend to start at around 48-64,000 grain capacity and go much higher.
+Meanwhile other softeners in a similar price range tend to start at around 48-64,000 grain capacity and go much higher.

 Salt-Based vs. Salt-Free Systems